LukeHackett12/College/README.md

 # College Work
-All the work I'm doing during my time at Trinity college
+All the work I'm doing during my time at Trinity college, If you use the code star the repo at least...